 Adding data is the starting point of any new workbook.
 Your data can be spatial datasets, nonspatial tables, or a mixture of both.
-You can add data from your contents or organization, ArcGIS Living Atlas of the World, Excel or comma-separated value files, and database connections.
+When you open a workbook you can add data from your contents or organization, ArcGIS Living Atlas of the World, files (such as Excel files and shapefiles), and database connections (available in Insights in ArcGIS Enterprise and Insights Desktop).
 Using a combination of spatial and nonspatial data from multiple sources can help you gain a more complete understanding of your data and tell a more interesting story.